R. Tucker Abbott: Biography

 Tucker Abbott was born in Watertown, Massachusetts.
 His interest in seashells began early; he collected them as a boy and started a museum with a friend in his basement.
 After having spent part of his youth in Montreal, he went to Harvard University and became a student of William James Clench (1897–1984).
 In 1941, they started the journal Johnsonia, which specialized in western Atlantic molluscs.
 He graduated in 1942.

 During World War II, Abbott was first a Navy bomber pilot, and later worked for the Medical Research Unit doing research on schistosomiasis.
 He documented the life cycle of the schistosome in Oncomelania, a small brown freshwater snail, which he studied in the rice fields of the Yangtze valley.

 He married fellow malacologist Mary M. Sisler on February 18, 1946, and had three children, Robert Tucker, Jr., Carolyn Tucker and Cynthia Douglas.

 After World War II, Abbott worked at the National Museum of Natural History, Smithsonian Institution (1944–1954) as Assistant Curator and Associate Curator of the Department of Mollusks.
 During this time, he earned his Master's and Ph.D. at George Washington University and wrote the first edition of American Seashells.

 He then went to the Academy of Natural Sciences in Philadelphia (1954–1969).
 He was chair of the Department of Mollusks, and held the Pilsbry Chair of Malacology.
 During that time he went on a number of shelling expeditions to the Indo-Pacific region.
 He also started his own journal, "Indo-Pacific Mollusca".
 He also was an active editor of the journal "The Nautilus".

+Abbott appeared as himself on the February 24, 1964 episode of the CBS gameshow To Tell the Truth, garnering two votes out of four from the panelists.

 In 1969, Abbott accepted the DuPont Chair of Malacology at the Delaware Museum of Nature & Science.
 He also headed the Department of Mollusks, and was assistant director.
 In 1971 he became editor-in-chief of The Nautilus.

 Abbott was the Founding Director of Bailey-Matthews National Shell Museum on Sanibel Island.
 He died from pulmonary disease at his Sanibel Island home, on November 3, 1995, two weeks before the museum opened.
 He is buried in Arlington National Cemetery.